mekane/game-rank-algorithms/README.md

 more "random" order.
 The tree would also need to be balanced to avoid a super lopsided and wonky setup, if you happened to rank your favorite or least-favorite game first, for example.

+## 03 Interruptable Merge Sort

+Pub Meeple said on Twitter that they use a merge sort.
+I looked at the alorithm and it's quite straightforward.
+Also similar to what I was imagining with my original attempt, except that it combines into pairs and then compares pairwise, wheras I was doing general group.
+Anyway I don't feel like I need to code up my own basic merge sort because I understand how it works.
+What I'm interested here is code that will do a merge sort but can start and stop / be interrupted at any point during the algorithm.
+The motivation for this is to make it work within a web app and be able to receive user input for the comparisons.
+It should be fine to use a promise to await the answer to a given comparison, but the user could also close the window at any time, so it would be great to keep the state in local storage so they can come back to it.
+And also it would be slick to use a redux-style pattern to allow undo / redo.

+So this means we need a data structure that holds the current lists being sorted, the indexes we're trying to compare at, and some notion of the "answer" to a given comparison.
+I imagine a dictionary of pairs would be cool, to have a permanent record of the answers, but might not be necessary.
+Then we need a "next step" function that takes the state and does the next step of the loop on it.
+Will need a fairly small list of data points and a manual step-through of the sort algorithm to test against.